Looking for Motor Oil Products in Alberta? Look No Further

 Generally, heavy-duty engines will usually require a higher viscosity grade than passenger car engines.
 Heavy-duty engine oil is designed to combat soot and increase the oil drain intervals required for heavy-duty engines.
 In order to accomplish this, heavy-duty engine oils contain an increased amount of detergent and dispersant additives versus passenger car oil.

 The grade of oil available from 49 North Lubricants generally refers to the viscosity of the product.
 The numbers in the viscosity designation (ex.
 10W-40) refer to the resistance to thinning and thickening in the particular grade of oil.
-If you seek more information regarding engine oil viscosity and which grade is best for your machinery, feel free to contact 49 North through telephone or our website.
+If you seek more information regarding engine oil viscosity and which grade is best for your machinery, feel free to contact 49 North through phone or our website.
 However, the best way to determine which engine oil you require is to consult your owner’s manual.

 Generally, for personal automobiles, the oil should be changed twice a year or every 5,000 to 7,500 km.
 However, there is no definitive answer to how often your engine should have its oil changed.
 The answer will depend on the type of vehicle you are operating, how often you drive it, and the type of oil you use.
 Consult with your owner’s manual or feel free to ask us for help determining when you should change your engine’s oil.